- Oops!Something went wrong.Please try again later.

 Return on Equity or ROE is a test of how effectively a company is growing its value and managing investors’ money.
 Simply put, it is used to assess the profitability of a company in relation to its equity capital.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Manhattan Associates is:

-The 'return' is the profit over the last twelve months.
-That means that for every $1 worth of shareholders' equity, the company generated $0.44 in profit.
+The 'return' is the amount earned after tax over the last twelve months.
+Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.43 in profit.

-To begin with, Manhattan Associates has a pretty high ROE which is interesting.
-Additionally, the company's ROE is higher compared to the industry average of 11% which is quite remarkable.
-As you might expect, the 5.7% net income decline reported by Manhattan Associates doesn't bode well with us.
+Firstly, we acknowledge that Manhattan Associates has a significantly high ROE.
+Second, a comparison with the average ROE reported by the industry of 13% also doesn't go unnoticed by us.
+For this reason, Manhattan Associates' five year net income decline of 8.1% raises the question as to why the high ROE didn't translate into earnings growth.
 We reckon that there could be some other factors at play here that are preventing the company's growth.
 These include low earnings retention or poor allocation of capital.

 Is Manhattan Associates Efficiently Re-investing Its Profits?

 Overall, we feel that Manhattan Associates certainly does have some positive factors to consider.
 Although, we are disappointed to see a lack of growth in earnings even in spite of a high ROE and and a high reinvestment rate.
 We believe that there might be some outside factors that could be having a negative impact on the business.
 That being so, the latest industry analyst forecasts show that the analysts are expecting to see a huge improvement in the company's earnings growth rate.
 Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
 Click here to be taken to our analyst's forecasts page for the company.